-A first-ever visit made by a woman to her doctor after conception is commonly known as a “booking visit”.
-A detailed introduction is made as well as the pregnancy is tracked well in time which can spare a lot of energy, and resources and most of all the health of the mother and child has a better outcome.
+A first-ever visit made by a woman to her doctor after conception is commonly known as a Booking Visit.
+A detailed introduction is made, and the pregnancy is tracked well in time, which can save a lot of energy and resources.
+Most of all, the health of the mother and child has a better outcome.

 Ideal time

 It should be done as soon as she discovers she is pregnant.
-Ideally, around 6 to 8 weeks of her gestation when an initial examination and investigations including a dating scan can be done.
+Ideally, around 6 to 8 weeks of her gestation, an initial examination, and investigations, including a dating scan, can be done.

 Components of the form